 In the world of digital marketing, things are always changing, and it’s very difficult to keep up.
 A digital marketer might achieve brilliant results one week, with their client in the top spot of Google.

-However, the next week, the website has fallen to third page due to a change in Google’s algorithms.
+However, the next week, the website has fallen to the third page due to a change in Google’s algorithms.
 Therefore, a marketer’s work is never truly done, and leaving the office satisfied might be a rarity.

 In agencies, you often will have very little contact with your clients and therefore are unlikely to receive any special thank you.
 This can lead to digital marketing feeling like a very unrewarding career.